bioinformatics-ca/bioinformatics-ca.github.io/2016_workshops/epigenomics/module4_lab.md

 ![img](https://bioinformatics-ca.github.io/2016_workshops/epigenomics/img/module4_GREAT_bone_marrow_h3k27ac.png)

-* Click download at the bottom of the grid.
+* Click "Download" at the bottom of the grid.

 * At the top of the download page, click on the link that says "Alternatively, you can click here to obtain a text list of all the tracks".
 This will give you a text list with all tracks of interest.
 Copy the link to this page in your clipboard, using the address provided in your browser's URL bar.